christiskatsouris/christiskatsouris/README.md

 ### Hi there 👋

-🌱 I’m working in the field of Econometrics and Statistics.
+🌱 I’m working in the fields of Econometrics and Statistics.

 - 🔭 I’m looking to collaborate on topics in High Dimensional Statistics.
 - ⚡ I’m currently learning how to write [R packages](https://www.r-project.org/).